Giskard-AI/giskard-hub/script-docs/hub/ui/annotate.rst

 Multi-turn conversation
 -----------------------

-If you want to test the ability of the model to handle a multi-turn conversation, you can write provide a conversation history with previous **assistant** messages:
+If you want to test the ability of the agent to handle a multi-turn conversation, you can write provide a conversation history with previous **assistant** messages:

    **User:** Hello, I wanted to have more information about your open-source library.